-Standard C is compulsory for all applicants with the exception of BAFTA and BIFA applications.
+Standard C is compulsory for all applicants with the exception of BIFA applications and applicants for BFI development funding.
 Concessions may also be made for projects with very small teams.

 Standard D is compulsory for exhibitors, film festivals, distributors and other organisations applying for the standards with activities that benefit audiences.
 It is also an additional category for productions that have a distributor or broadcaster attached.